toolkitcore/blog-web-api/README.md

 Our blog website project aims to provide a platform for developers and tech enthusiasts to share their knowledge, insights, and updates on various tech-related topics.
 This project is designed to promote a collaborative and engaging community for tech enthusiasts, where users can create accounts, publish blog posts, engage in discussions through comments, and explore a wealth of tech-related content.

-## Key Features and Functionalities:
+## Key Features and Functionalities

 User Registration and Authentication: Users can easily create accounts and log in securely.
 Registration requires basic user information.